Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Features in Common

-Despite the high level of optical zoom, both cameras can capture footage at 30fps on a 4K resolution of 3840x2160.
+Both cameras can capture footage at 30fps on a 4K resolution of 3840x2160.
+They can also use True WDR to process footage and improve contrast.

-Both cameras are rated at IP67 and they can record audio thanks to the in-built microphone.
-Although these devices cannot perform two-way communication.
+Both cameras are IP67-rated and can record audio thanks to built-in microphones.
+However, only the Montavue camera can perform two-way communication.

 Camera Location